Woolyenough/The-Woolinator/README.md

 # The Woolinator
-A personal Discord bot written in Python 3.12 using the discord.py API wrapper
+A multipurpose, personal Discord bot written in Python 3.12 using the discord.py API wrapper

 ## Running an Instance
 > [!WARNING]